jbaron/cats/README.md

 That is all there is to it.
 The lib directory should now have an updated main.js, tsworker.js and uml.js files and you are ready to run CATS editor.

+TIP: you can add the --debug flag to the commandline to get more info on what is going on internally within CATS.

 Couldn't have done it without ....
 ==================================
+There is not a lot of documentation yet explaining the structure of CATS and how the different parts relate to eachother.
+So the more surprised we were when we received some pull request that added functionality or fixed some bugs.
+So thanks to everyone who contributed some code to this project.

-Some of the main 3rd party components that we have used within CATS and couldn't have done without:
+And of course some of the main 3rd party components that we have used within CATS and couldn't have done without:

 - [TypeScript](http://www.typescriptlang.org) (of course), developed by Microsoft.